Foxxx48/Digits/README.md

 # Digits
-Application with basic UI.
+Application with basic UI

-Get information about the number or random number  use api http://numbersapi.com.
+Get information about the number or random number  use api http://numbersapi.com

-UI and Unit tests included.
+UI and Unit tests included

 OOP

+TDD approach was used